 Local Reading Series

-Dead Poets Reading Series: Four or five readers present the work of a deceased poet from 3-5 PM on the second Sunday of every odd-numbered month (i.e. January, March, May, etc.), and are run out of the Vancouver Library’s Central Branch (Alice McKay Room), in Downtown Vancouver.
-(Presently on hold.)
+Dead Poets Reading Series: Four or five readers present the work of a deceased poet from 3-5 PM on the second Sunday of every odd-numbered month (i.e. January, March, May, etc.), at the Vancouver Library’s Central Branch (Alice McKay Room), in Downtown Vancouver.
+(Presently on hold during the pandemic.)

 In/Verse Online Poetry Series: Held on the second Saturday of each month, 2-3 pm online through the Federation of BC Writers, featuring 3-4 BC poets.
 Pre-registration required to attend.

 On Edge Reading Series: Seeks to enrich literary and writing communities both inside and outside of Emily Carr University.
 Through Emily Carr Writing Centre.
 Open to faculty, students and crated by Mercedes Eng and Vance Wright. email@example.com